 How have TPS protections changed under the Trump administration?

-Following a legal challenge, a March 31st is temporarily blocking the revocation of TPS for Venezuela, maintaining protections through October 2, 2026, including work permits for eligible Venezuelans.
+Following a legal challenge, on March 31st, a blocked the revocation of TPS for Venezuela.
 The judge noted that the premature termination of TPS would cause significant harm not only to the Venezuelans who lose their status, but could result in a 鈥3.5 billion dollar annual loss to the U.S. economy, and an annual loss of 434.8 million dollars in Social Security taxes.鈥

 How is TPS different from refugee resettlement?